sourcefrog/cargo-mutants/README.md

 rust-analyzer?), which would help it generate more interesting viable mutants, and fewer unviable mutants.

-To make this faster on large trees, we could keep several scratch trees and test them in parallel, which is likely to exploit CPU resources more thoroughly than Cargo's own parallelism: in particular Cargo tends to fall down to a single task during linking, and often comes down to running a single straggler test at a time. <https://github.com/sourcefrog/cargo-mutants/issues/39>

 ## Code of Conduct

 Interaction with or participation in this project is governed by the [Rust Code